Why More Professional Training in the Cannabis Industry is Needed

 Crabb-Burnham (NIC): Most of our grads are looking to start a career in the cannabis space.
 Many of them are planning to start at the beginning, but we also have several grads that love the careers they have already established and want to apply what they know to the cannabis industry.

-Does your school offer vocational training?
+MY: Does your school offer vocational training?
 If so, what type?

 Seaborn (DU): No. My course is not designed for those looking to develop industry-specific skills around growing, trimming, budtending, etc., nor is it only designed for those seeking an immediate cannabis-related job.
 Instead, the course provides a broad overview of the cannabis industry, starting with the historical and legal foundations of the industry and then the business impacts across the major areas of business—management, strategy, finance, accounting, marketing, real estate, ethics, etc.—along with exposure to industry leaders and their current challenges.